kingzamzon/docs/docs/sdk/serverless-signing/combining-signatures.md

 When you [sign a message with Lit](../serverless-signing/quick-start#sign-a-transaction.md), signature shares are typically combined client-side.
 However, the `signAndCombineEcdsa` function allows you to combine signature shares directly within a Lit Action, which is useful for performing operations where heightened security or privacy are paramount.
 The signature shares will remain within the confines of each Lit node's [Trusted Execution Environment (TEE)](../../resources/how-it-works#1-lit-nodes.md) without ever being exposed to the outside world.

 When you call the `signAndCombineEcdsa` function, signature shares are collected from each Lit node before being combined on a *single* node.
 The following doc will show you how you can use this functionality for arbitrary message signing, as well as how to sign a blockchain transaction using ethersJS.
-A full example project is linked at the bottom of this page.
+A complete example project is linked at the bottom of this page.

 ## Signing a message